Times and places are to be confirmed.

 You absolutely MUST stop and try to help.
 It is very important that we all look after each other out there!
-If a runner is seriously injured then please call 999 first, then Race Control on 07941 670623 (this number will already be in your phone).
+If a runner is seriously injured then please call 999 first, then Race Control (this number will be printed on your race number).
 If you have no mobile phone signal please wait till another runner arrives to assist then run on until you get a signal.
 If the runner can’t move and is getting cold please use yours and other runners’ emergency foil blankets to keep the injured runner warm.

 If you withdraw from the race at one of the checkpoints, please let a marshal know you are stopping, and make sure you give them your name, your race number, and also your timing chip.
-If you decide to withdraw from the race between checkpoints, please phone Race Control (07941 670623 - you will of course have this number stored in your mobile phone!) and let us know you're okay.
+If you decide to withdraw from the race between checkpoints, please phone Race Control (this number will be printed on your race number) and let us know you're okay.

 Please DO NOT simply exit the race and go home without telling anyone about it.
 We don't want to have to call out mountain rescue to go looking for you, especially if you're already sitting at home with your feet up!